6 Famous People That Died in Louisiana

 Jayne Mansfield, born Vera Jayne Palmer in Bryn Mawr, Pennsylvania in 1933, was an American actress in film, theatre, and television.
 She was also a nightclub entertainer, a singer, and one of the early Playboy Playmates.
 She became a sex symbol in the '50s and '60s alongside Marilyn Monroe.

 Mansfield was well known for her "wardrobe malfunctions" that she would often facilitate.

-He passed away April 14, 2015 at his home in Baton Rouge after a battle with liver cancer.
+He passed away on April 14, 2015, at his home in Baton Rouge at the age of 74, after a battle with liver cancer.

 Sheehan had his own group of fans at Blues Travelers shows called FOB (Front of Bob) that would always meet in front of him at live shows.

 He died of an accidental overdose of heroin, cocaine, and Valium in New Orleans on August 20, 1999.
+He was 31.

 Hoon entered rehab before the birth of his daughter.
-When Blind Melon were going on tour to support their album, "Soup" a drug counselor went with them on the road.
+When Blind Melon was going on tour to support their album, "Soup" a drug counselor went with them on the road.
 However, the drug counselor was unable to keep Hoon from relapsing, so he was dismissed days before his death.

 After a disappointing show in Houston, Hoon went on an all-night drug binge.
 The next day, October 21, 1995, their sound engineer went to wake Hoon as they were to play a show at Tipitina's in New Orleans.
 He was unresponsive and pronounced dead at the scene.
 His death was attributed to a cocaine overdose.
 He was 28.